Table of contents

 Part 1 of Is ulcerative colitis genetic?

-Ulcerative colitis (UC) is a chronic inflammatory, digestive disease of the colon and rectum where these areas in the GI tract experience inflammation and ulcers.
-Patients most often experience abdominal pain and diarrhea mixed with blood.
+Ulcerative colitis (UC) is a chronic digestive disease of the colon and rectum where these areas in the GI tract experience inflammation and ulcers.
+Patients most often experience abdominal pain and bloody diarrhea.
 Weight loss, fever, and anemia may also occur.
-The symptoms tend to start gradually, before becoming more serious in nature.
+The symptoms tend to appear gradually before becoming more severe.

-The cause of ulcerative colitis is unknown but most doctors suspect it is a combination of genetic and environmental factors, including changes to the normal gut bacteria.
-It is slightly more common in the developed world, suggesting that a western diet and lifestyle plays an important role in the environmental drive of the disease.
+The cause of ulcerative colitis is unknown, but most doctors suspect it is a combination of genetic and environmental factors, including changes to the normal gut bacteria.
+It is slightly more common in the developed world, suggesting that a western diet and lifestyle play an important role in the environmental drive of the disease.

 The condition is one of the inflammatory bowel diseases (IBDs) along with Crohn’s disease and microscopic colitis.